morepath/morepath/doc/quickstart.rst

 And we'll get ``/user/bob/edit``.

-Using ``request.link()`` everywhere for link generation is easy.
+Using :meth:`morepath.Request.link`` everywhere for link generation is easy.
 You only need models and remember which view names are available, that's it.
 If you ever have to change the path of your model, you won't need to adjust any linking code.

 .. sidebar:: Link generation compared